 Any personal data collected through this website will be processed in accordance with the General Data Protection Regulation 2018.
 In line with this Act, the PIRC is committed to protecting your privacy and only using any data you give us for its intended purpose and in accordance with the Police, Public Order and Criminal Justice (Scotland) Act 2006, as amended by the Police and Fire Reform (Scotland) Act 2012.
-Find out how we use your information.
+Find our Data Protection Policy here.

 The PIRC does not capture and store any personal information about individuals who access this website except where you voluntarily choose to provide your details via the contact us form, online review application form or job application form.
 We publish information on how we process your personal information, including what we do with it, how long we intend to keep it, and on what legal basis, in our privacy notices available here.